continue-revolution/sd-webui-animatediff/README.md

 3. To avoid consistency issues, enable `Pad prompt/negative prompt to be same length` & `Batch cond/uncond` in A111's `Settings` (don't forget to `Apply settings`).
 4. To generate Videos from simple text prompts, use the `Txt2Img` tab, to use an image as input, use the `Img2Img` tab.
 5. Enable AnimateDiff, set your [parameters](#parameters) & click `Generate`.
-6. Find the generated videos in your usual Output folder.
+6. Find the generated videos in your usual Output folder

 ### Parameters:
 *If you want to use **Infinite V2V**, set those parameters to the value indicated in parenthesis*